CivicActions/ditap-curriculum-update/3_Curriculum/3A_DITAP-Core-Curriculum/Module-4/Sprint-4/Self-paced/1_Contract Management and Problem Resolution.md

 **Scenario Integration:** Apply your performance measurement framework to the threaded case study, showing how you would track progress and drive continuous improvement throughout the contract lifecycle.

-**Learning Note:** *Consider why traditional contract compliance metrics may conflict with Agile delivery methods, how to balance accountability with innovation flexibility, what role user feedback should play in contract performance evaluation, and how to structure vendor incentives that promote continuous improvement rather than minimum compliance.*
+>**Learning Tip:** *Consider why traditional contract compliance metrics may conflict with Agile delivery methods, how to balance accountability with innovation flexibility, what role user feedback should play in contract performance evaluation, and how to structure vendor incentives that promote continuous improvement rather than minimum compliance.*

 ### Definition of done